Exclusive numismatic report on 2019 World Money Fair in BERLIN

 NUMISMAG talked with Anne JESSOPP about the 2019 coins issues of the Royal Mint.
 We also asked her about the possible consequences for the Royal Mint of a Brexit without an agreement with the EU (hard Brexit).
-According to her, there will be very little impact on the UK Mint, except an increase in turnover for sales of bullion coins (gold and silver investment coins), as that was the case when the official announcement of the initiation of the Brexit process was made.
+According to her, there will be very little impact on the UK Mint, except an increase in turnover for sales of bullion coins (gold and silver investment coins), as that was the case when the official announcement of the Brexit initiation process was made.

-We will soon publish his interview.
+We will soon publish her interview.

 On the booth of Greece Central Bank

 The greek Mint presented on its booth all the visuals of its 2019 minting program.
 The Greek Central Bank has informed us that it will still strike the euro circulation coins for Cyprus in 2019.

 The 2019 program has a lower number of numismatic issues than the 2018 program.

 We present you some creations here, but you can see the complete program HERE>>

 A preview of the new 2 euros in pictures

 Centenary of the birth of Manolis Andronikos